jordan-powers/My-Website/jordanpowers.link/index.markdown

 <img src="/assets/portrait_1.png" alt="Profile Pic" width="400px" style="display:block;margin:auto">

 # About Me
-I am Jordan Powers, a software engineer currently employed at Raytheon Technologies.
-I recently earned a Bachelors of Science in Software Engineering from California Polytechnic State University at San Luis Obispo.
+I am Jordan Powers, a software engineer currently employed at Elastic as part of the storage engine team, and formerly employed at Raytheon working on the Next-Gen OPIR GEO program.
+I graduated _Summa Cum Laude_ from California Polytechnic State University at San Luis Obispo with a Bachelors of Science in Software Engineering.

 # What is this?
 This is my personal website.
 My goal for this page is to introduce myself, demonstrate